-An adult dependant's pension is payable for life to an eligible spouse, civil partner or nominated qualifying partner.
+An adult dependant's pension is payable for life to an eligible spouse, civil partner or qualifying Scheme partner.
 More information is given on page 40.

-Married same sex couples, civil partners and nominated qualifying partners
+Married, civil partners and qualifying Scheme partners

-The adult dependant's pension for a surviving same sex spouse, civil partner or nominated qualifying partner will depend on which section of the Scheme you are a member of.
+The adult dependant's pension will depend on your status and which section of the Scheme you are a member of.

-The adult dependant's pension will be equal to 50% of your own pension based on your membership from 6 April 1988 onwards.
+The adult dependant's pension for your spouse or civil partner will be 50% of your own pension based on all your membership.